-If you’re not sure which sub-section below applies to your setup, read The Workflow first.
-It is OS-agnostic and explains the steps every dev environment shares.
+If you’re not sure which sub-section below applies to your setup, read The Workflow first — it is OS-agnostic and explains the steps every dev environment shares.

 The Workflow